Israel Security 2023

 I need help with arranging travel/ordering food/getting mail or other day-to-day arrangements.
 Who can I contact to help?

-What security measures are in place at the university?
+What security measures are in place at Tel Aviv University?

-When an emergency situation arises, our priority is on contacting everyone promptly; our school requires that all students carry a working mobile phone with an Israeli number, and we maintain student social-media groups such as a WhatsApp group.
+Should an emergency situation arise, our priority is contacting everyone promptly.
+Our school requires that all students carry a working mobile phone with an Israeli number, and we maintain student social-media groups such as a WhatsApp group.
 We also employ a buddy system.
 The steps we take depend on the type of emergency; our Safety, Security, Health and Wellness Guidelines and our Security Guidelines provide greater details on approaches we would take should there be an emergency.

 What do I do if I hear a siren?